CleverCloud/clever-components/docs/adr-0003-why-a-custom-datetime-relative-component.md

-# ADR 0003: Why did we created a datetime relative component?
+# ADR 0003: Why did we create a datetime relative component?

 This ADR tries to explain why we created our own datetime relative component and how it compares to other solutions.